How to Silence an Aquarium Air Pump with Some Duct Tape and a Jar?

 Step-by-Step Guide

-Here’s a detailed guide to silencing your aquariumOpens in a new tab. air pump:
+Here’s a detailed guide to silencing your aquarium air pump:

-1. Clean the jar thoroughly to ensure no contaminants could harm your aquarium’sOpens in a new tab. ecosystem.
+1. Clean the jar thoroughly to ensure no contaminants could harm your aquarium’s ecosystem.

 2. Place the air pump inside the jar, ensuring enough space around the pump for proper air circulation.
 If you have a rubber mat or foam padding, place it under the pump to further reduce vibrations and noise.